-2022 2021 Currency Loans and financings related parties - liabilities (9.305) Dollar Suppliers related parties - liabilities (10.535) (10.968) Dollar
+2023 2022 Currency Suppliers related parties - liabilities (26.141) (10.535) Dollar

 Foreign currency sensitivity analysis:

 The following table details the Company's sensitivity to a 10% increase and decrease in the Real against these foreign currencies.
 10% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 10% change in foreign currency rates.
 The sensitivity analysis includes external loans as well as loans to foreign operations within the Company where the denomination of the loan is in a currency other than the functional currency of the lender or the borrower.